We're located on Burgoyne's Road in Impington.

 Click here to email James

-James has been Priest in Charge of St Andrew's Church, Impington and Vicar of St Andrew's Histon since 2006.
+James has been Priest in Charge, and now Vicar, of St Andrew's Church, Impington and Vicar of St Andrew's Histon since 2006.
 Prior to moving to Histon he was a vicar in Acton and Director of Ordinands in the Willesden Area of the Diocese of London.
 He is passionate about mission and building congregations that can communicate the gospel in ways that engage with the issues of contemporary society.
 A research engineer by background, James is interested in cabinet-making, astronomy, the life and work of Isaac Newton, the England cricket team and all things to do with Apple computers.
 He has been described by the Bishop of Worcester as 'renaissance man'.
 James is married to Katharine and they have 2 children.

 The Rev'd Kieran Douglass